fosterrath-mila/ift6759/agenda.md

 #### Wednesday, February 13th
 - From now on, every Wednesday, one person from each team will meet a TA for reporting progress.

+- Please read the [policy on contribution](https://github.com/mila-iqia/ift6759/blob/master/syllabus.md#policy-on-contribution) of the course.

 - No course because of the snowstorm.

 ### Week 5 [Feb.
 4 - Feb.
 8] Block 1 final week